chiefastro/saasywrap/docs/system_requirements.md

 The chat interface can also be used to refine the set of requirements.

-** Plans **
+** Blueprints **
-After the admin is satisfied with the requirements, they click a button to generate a plan.
+After the admin is satisfied with the requirements, they click a button to generate a blueprint.
 The requirements are sent to the generate_plan.py agent and the admin enters a new screen.

-The agent generates an initial plan for the app.
-That plan is displayed in a panel on the right, and a chat dialogue is displayed on the left.
-The plan display and chat can be swapped out with the requirements display and chat with a navigation menu on the top right.
+The agent generates an initial blueprint for the app.
+That blueprint is displayed in a panel on the right, and a chat dialogue is displayed on the left.
+The blueprint display and chat can be swapped out with the requirements display and chat with a navigation menu on the top right.

-When on the Plans page, there will be a middle panel that will be a preview of the generated app (empty until after at least one plan step is executed).
+When on the Blueprints page, there will be a middle panel that will be a preview of the generated app (empty until after at least one transform is executed).

-The plan will be a list of steps that the admin can review and provide feedback on.
-The plan will be generated in a way that is easy to understand and modify for a non-technical admin.
+The blueprint will be a list of transforms that the admin can review and provide feedback on.
+The blueprint will be generated in a way that is easy to understand and modify for a non-technical admin.

-When a plan is generated (either initial or after feedback), the agent may decide it needs to ask the admin a question.
+When a blueprint is generated (either initial or after feedback), the agent may decide it needs to ask the admin a question.
 Those questions are displayed in the chat dialogue on the left.
-Responses from the admin are sent back to the agent, which updates the plan.
+Responses from the admin are sent back to the agent, which updates the blueprint.

-Each step in the plan is a separate, executable event.
-The admin can click a play button on any step to execute it.
-The step will be executed, and the result will be displayed in the middle panel.
+Each transform in the blueprint is a separate, executable event.
+The admin can click a play button on any transform to execute it.
+The transform will be executed, and the result will be displayed in the middle panel.

-The admin can also click a "play all" button to execute the entire plan, or a "next" button to execute the next step in the plan, or a "play until" button to execute the next steps in the plan until a certain step is reached.
+The admin can also click a "play all" button to execute the entire blueprint, or a "next" button to execute the next transform in the blueprint, or a "play until" button to execute the next transforms in the blueprint until a certain transform is reached.

-The admin can choose to accept or reject the changes made by a step.
-If rejected, the step is rolled back, and the chat dialogue gets a question added asking why it was rejected.
+The admin can choose to accept or reject the changes made by a transform.
+If rejected, the transform is rolled back, and the chat dialogue gets a question added asking why it was rejected.

+** Transforms **
+Each step of a plan is called a Transform.
+A Transform is a self-contained unit that converts a subset of requirements into a specific component of the system.
+Each Transform has the following characteristics:

+1. Requirements Assignment: A specific set of requirements from the overall requirements list is assigned to the Transform.

+2. Single Agent Execution: Each Transform uses exactly one specialized agent to generate one piece of the system:
+   - Schema Transform: Generates database tables and relationships
+   - Form Transform: Creates UI components (HTML, CSS, Javascript) for CRUD operations on schema elements
+   - View Transform: Builds detailed views of single instances that may span multiple database tables
+   - Dashboard Transform: Produces aggregate views of multiple instances

+3. Execution Metadata: Each Transform maintains execution information including:
+   - Status (pending, in-progress, completed, failed)
+   - Execution timestamps
+   - Performance metrics
+   - Other relevant metadata

+4. Artifact Linkage: All artifacts produced during Transform execution (e.g., generated code, schemas, UI components) are linked directly to the Transform for easy reference and tracking.

+5. Feedback Loop: Users can provide feedback on any aspect of the Transform through the chat interface, including:
+   - Generated artifacts
+   - Requirements interpretation
+   - Design decisions
+   - Implementation details

+The Transform concept ensures that each piece of the system is generated in a modular, trackable way, with clear connections between requirements, generation process, and outputs.

+** Artifacts **
+Artifacts are the persistent, functional outputs produced by Transforms.
+They represent the actual components of the generated application.
+The Artifacts screen allows admins to view and modify these components after they've been generated.

+The Artifacts screen follows the consistent layout pattern:
+- Left panel: Chat interface for discussing and refining artifacts
+- Middle panel: Live preview of the selected artifact
+- Right panel: List of all artifacts, organized by type:
+  - Database Schemas
+  - Forms
+  - Views
+  - Dashboards

+Each artifact can be:
+- Previewed in the middle panel
+- Modified directly through a code editor
+- Tested in isolation
+- Rolled back to a previous version
+- Exported for external use

+** End-to-End Workflow **
+The complete workflow for an admin to build their application follows these steps:

+1. Requirements Phase
+   - Describe application needs
+   - Upload sample data
+   - Review and refine generated requirements
+   - Engage with AI to clarify requirements

+2. Blueprint Phase
+   - Generate initial blueprint from requirements
+   - Review proposed transforms
+   - Provide feedback and adjust blueprint
+   - Execute transforms in desired order

+3. Transform Phase
+   - Monitor transform execution
+   - Review generated artifacts
+   - Accept or reject transform results
+   - Provide feedback for rejected transforms

+4. Artifact Phase
+   - Review all generated artifacts
+   - Test artifacts individually
+   - Make manual adjustments if needed
+   - Ensure artifacts work together as expected

+5. Deployment Phase
+   - Review complete application
+   - Run final tests
+   - Deploy to production
+   - Share with end users

+At any point in the workflow, the admin can:
+- Return to a previous phase
+- Modify earlier decisions
+- Request AI assistance through the chat interface
+- Preview the current state of the application